atomistic-machine-learning/G-SchNet/README.md

 # Notes
 We recently had to adapt some code due to changes in schnetpack.
 It is currently tested but should be running fine.
 The repository will be updated with a pre-trained model shortly.
-We will also explain how a pre-trained model can be fine-tuned in order to bias generation towards a target property (small HOMO-LUMO gap)
+We will also explain how a pre-trained model can be fine-tuned in order to bias generation towards a target property (small HOMO-LUMO gap).

 ![more generated molecules](./images/example_molecules_2.png)